clojure/clojure/clojure.markdown

 That said, most Clojure programs begin life as text files, and it is the task of the *reader* to parse the text and produce the data structure the compiler will see.
 It is not merely a phase of the compiler.
 The reader, and the Clojure data representations, have utility on their own in many of the same contexts one might use XML or JSON etc.

-One might say the reader has syntax defined in terms of characters, and the Clojure language has syntax defined in terms of symbols, lists, vectors, maps etc.
+One might say the reader has syntax defined in terms of characters, and the Clojure language has syntax defined in terms of symbols, lists, vectors, maps etc. The reader is represented by the function `read`, which reads the next object (not character) from a stream.

 ### Data Structure Syntax
 *	Lists/Seqs